TBD54566975/known-customer-credential/README.md

 | `nonce` | Nonce MUST match the value of `nonce` from the SIOPv2 Authorization Request                    | y        |            |          |
 | `exp`   | Expiry time                                                                                    | y        |            |          |
 | `iat`   | Issued at time                                                                                 | y        |            |          |

 ### Response

-The response is an IDV Request
+The response is an IDV Request.

 | Field              | Description                     | Required | References                                                                                                                            | Comments                                                                                       |
 | :----------------- | :------------------------------ | :------- | :------------------------------------------------------------------------------------------------------------------------------------ | :--------------------------------------------------------------------------------------------- |